 Final Recommendations - TBC

-9. Assessment of ATRT1 Recommendations 15, 16 and 17
+Report Section 9.
+DECISION MAKING TRANSPARENCY AND APPEALS PROCESSES: ATRT2 Recommendation #7 (Assessment of ATRT1 Recommendations 15, 16 and 17)

 Findings of ATRT1

 ATRT1 found that the timeliness and effectiveness of policy-making was a serious concern among participants in the ICANN process.
 Key drivers were the sheer volume of open proceedings and lack of prioritization.
 ATRT1 found it would be important to improve the nature and structure of the public input and policy-making processes.
 ATRT1 took into account the fact that the volume of open proceedings is affected by the actions of constituent bodies within ICANN and is not uniquely influenced by ICANN Staff or the Board.